Are Ensembles Getting Better all the Time?: Introduction

-The empirical successes of ensembles seems to indicate that the more models are being aggregated, the better the ensemble is.
-The theoretical question we address in this paper is what we call the \emph{monotonicity} question: \textbf{Is it always true that an ensemble of $K+1$ models performs better than an ensemble of $K$ models?} A positive answer to this question has practical consequences: given an ensemble with $K$ base models, performances will improve when using one (or ten) more.
+The empirical successes of ensembles seem to indicate that the more models are being aggregated, the better the ensemble is. \review{This, of course, can only be true on average.
+Adding a consistently bad model to the family will decrease the overall accuracy---for instance adding a model that always predicts the wrong class.} The theoretical question we address in this paper is the following: \textbf{Is it always true that an ensemble of $K+1$ models performs better \review{on average} than an ensemble of $K$ models?} \review{We refer to this question as the \emph{monotonicity question}.} A positive answer \review{would have} practical consequences, \review{encouraging us to always take more base models in our ensemble.
+As we will see, the picture is more nuanced and needs precise analysis to emerge.}

-The main heuristic justification of ensembles is that groups are collectively wiser than individuals, because aggregated decisions have a smaller variance than individual ones. \cite{nicolas1785essai} proposed a first formalisation of this insight.
-Indeed, his goal was to prove that, within a trial, the larger the number of jurors, the better.
-In modern machine learning jargon, he showed that ensembles containing an odd number of Bernoulli-distributed predictors are monotonically improving, with respect to the classification error (see \citealt{shteingart2020majority}, for a modern proof).
-Surprisingly, he also noticed that monotonicity is broken if the ensemble is allowed to contain an even number of predictors.